BoiseState/nursestaffingsim/README.md

     - npm start will launch a development environment of the website.

 # Running The Test Suite
-1. From Terminal run npm run test
+1. npm run test

 # Common Error handling
 1. If a package is added to the package.json the node_modules on your computer will be out of date.
     - FIX:  In terminal run npm install
-2. If
+2. If the gh-pages branch is accidentaly removed or the git hub page connection is broken.
+    - To reconnect the git hub page run npm run deploy.
+    - To re-deploy gh-branch as long as in your CI/Build you have the gh-deploy script connected you just have to push a changed to the main branch and this will deploy the gh-branch automatically for you.